gamtiq/frontend-tools/README.md

 * [How to be a Programmer](https://www.gitbook.com/book/braydie/how-to-be-a-programmer/)
 * [JavaScript Allongé](https://leanpub.com/javascriptallongesix/read) - a book about programming with functions.
 * [React in patterns](https://legacy.gitbook.com/book/krasimir/react-in-patterns/details) - a book about common design patterns used while developing with React.
 It includes techniques for composition, data flow, dependency management and more.
+* [The Complete JavaScript Handbook](https://medium.freecodecamp.org/the-complete-javascript-handbook-f26b2c71719c) - learn 80% of JavaScript in 20% of the time.

 ### Examples <a name="examples"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Hacker News readers as Progressive Web Apps](https://hnpwa.com/) - a list of unofficial Hacker News clients built with a number of popular JavaScript frameworks and libraries.
 Each implementation is a complete Progressive Web App that utilizes different progressive technologies to provide a fast, reliable and engaging experience.